Categories

 Why is B. H. Roberts identified as being “controversial and problematic”, both in his lifetime and today?

 On various occasions, B. H. Roberts took positions that were at variance with those of other Church leaders.
 Often these revolved around political issues, with Roberts as an outspoken Democrat at a time when the Latter-day Saint leadership was becoming increasingly Republican.
-While there was an active Democratic party during his adult life, Roberts often found himself confronted with the fact that Republicans controlled state and federal offices for much of that period of time.
+While there was an active Democratic Party during his adult life, Roberts often found himself confronted with the fact that Republicans controlled state and federal offices for much of that period.

 Similarly, at times he could be difficult to deal with and inflexible—even alienating close friends and colleagues.
 Additionally, Roberts opposed the Woodruff Manifesto, refusing to vote to sustain it, though he indicated he later reached an accommodation with that decision.